 Members holdings

-The BCCM/DCG public collection is a small but dedicated collection currently containing about 500 diatom strains belonging to 43 species, and is the only culture collection worldwide specialized in diatoms, the most species-rich and ecologically important algal group.
+The BCCM/DCG public collection is a small but dedicated collection currently containing about 600 diatom strains belonging to 110 species, and is one of the few culture collections worldwide specialized in diatoms, the most species-rich and ecologically important algal group.
 All strains are publicly available for the scientific community and are distributed as research or reference material to scientific institutions and companies, under the conditions specified by the BCCM Material Transfer Agreement.
 Long-term preservation of diatom cultures is ensured by cryopreservation or in liquid culture, in which case strains gradually decrease in cell size and the life cycle has to be manipulated to establish new strains with the maximal cell size.
-The BCCM/DCG public collection is hosted by the Laboratory for Protistology & Aquatic Ecology (Gent University, Belgium), internationally renowned for its research on diatom taxonomy, evolution, ecology and life cycles, for which routinely diatom cultures are established and experimentally manipulated.
+The BCCM/DCG public collection is hosted by the Laboratory for Protistology & Aquatic Ecology (Ghent University, Belgium), internationally renowned for its research on diatom taxonomy, evolution, ecology and life cycles, for which routinely diatom cultures are established and experimentally manipulated.
 The interaction between the host laboratory and the culture collection offers a large added value to the collection as it ensures a detailed characterization of the strains and the necessary expertise for long-term storage of diatom strains and species.
 This has resulted in a unique collection of model diatoms for both fundamental and applied research.

 Services offered